Skip to content

 agentcli trace --verbose <session-id>

-# Debug trace structure
+# Debug trace structure and validate JSON

 agentcli trace --debug <session-id>